 - Be loyal.
-Fractured encourages alts and we expect many of our members will have them; anyone who has alts in other guilds without the approval of the Sovereign Prince will be removed from Meridian.
+Fractured encourages alts and we expect many of our members will have them; anyone who has alts in other guilds without the approval of the King will be removed from Meridian.

 - Respect the chain of command.
 In Fractured, there are dire consequences for a town in chaos.
 The chain of command is essential for structure and long-term success.

 As stated above, the Kingdom of Meridian is designed like a real life nation-state, which all require a functioning governments to run properly.

 We know from the development team that guild and town authority can often be shared by its leaders.
 As Fractured gets closer to release, we’ll have a better understanding of what powers there are and which can be shared.
 In the meantime, here’s our current vision for how Meridian’s government will work: